Across the Orkhon Valley

 Today, you will dive into the famous Orkhon Valley, the true heartland of the Mongol people and a UNESCO World Heritage Site.
 The region's diverse landscapes make it a rich tapestry of colours and textures.
 More populated than other regions, the valley has been home to many nomadic families due to its favourable climate and abundant pastures.
 It also boasts archaeological remnants dating back to the 6th century.

-Crossing a high pass with a spectacular view of the Orkhon Valley, you will journey westward to the camp of your host family, about 50km away in the valley’s depths.
-Today will include 3-4 hours driving on dirt roads and 1-2 hours of walking.
-You will sleep overnight in a yurt with the locals.
+Crossing a high pass with a spectacular view of the Orkhon Valley, you will journey westward to the camp of your next host family, about 50km away in the valley’s depths.
+Today will include 3-4 hours driving on dirt roads.

 • Day 4 4: GYATRUUN HOT SPRINGS - 4-6 hours riding